Dexamethasone use while Breastfeeding

 Summary of Use during Lactation

-Because no information is available on the use of dexamethasone during breastfeeding, an alternate corticosteroid may be preferred, especially while nursing a newborn or preterm infant.
+Because no information is available on the use of systemic dexamethasone during breastfeeding, an alternate corticosteroid may be preferred, especially while nursing a newborn or preterm infant.
+Local injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants, but might occasionally cause temporary loss of milk supply.

 Maternal Levels.
 Relevant published information was not found as of the revision date.